kiarashsedghigh/mumhors/README.md

 Each implementation `(src/utils/bitmap.c)` is tailored to different use cases, offering flexibility depending on the system's requirements.

-### Bitmap Variants

-#### 1. Linked List Bitmap
-The linked list variant of the bitmap is designed for scenarios where dynamic resizing and flexibility are crucial.
-Each bit represents a key in the HORS signature scheme, and the linked list structure allows for efficient key addition, deletion, and management without the overhead of shifting elements.
-This makes it ideal for environments where keys are frequently added or removed.

-- **Key Features:**
-    - Dynamic size adjustment.

-#### 2. Circular Queue Bitmap
-The circular queue variant is optimized for scenarios where a fixed number of keys are managed
-- **Key Features:**
-    - Fixed-size structure for predictable memory usage.

 ## Requirements
 Before you begin, ensure you have met the following requirements:
 - **Libtomcrypt**: v1.18.2 or higher